JordanEvans/Diego/README.md

 Each Story, Scene and Page has an Outlining Text area that allows the writer to outline their story by creating abstracts.
 This Outlining Text area works as a convenient place to store premises for new story ideas that may later turn into a full script.

 Diego does not need to be saved, it saves each document on shutdown of the app.
 History is infinite, but can be cleared via right click.
 A white background means you are treading new ground.
 A gray background means you have undone in this area.
-Green means you have saved this in the last session and have not undone in that area.
+Blue means you have saved this in the last session and have not undone in that area.
 When Diego saves, three documents are created: the Diego document, an RTF for extra tweaking, and a PDF.

 <b>Graphic Novel Mode</b>